Open-Building-Management/.github/profile/README.md

 It can act as a standalone tool, storing datas in the home assistant database only. see https://github.com/Open-Building-Management/emontx_sniffer/issues/1

 I am also discovering grafana...

+I've tried to use reinforcement learning to create an energy building model called [EnergyGym](https://github.com/Open-Building-Management/EnergyGym)